SamuelSwartzberg/flashcardifying_text_temp/math.md

 #### combinatorics

-Combinatorics is the branch of mathematics, most commonly of discrete mathematics, concerned with problems of selection and arragement within finite or discrete systems.
+»⟮Combinatorics⟯« is ⟮the branch of⟯ mathematics, most commonly of ⟮＿discrete mathematics＿⟯, concerned with ⟮problems of selection and arragement within finite or discrete systems⟯.

 ##### factorial

-The factorial of n is the product of all positive integers less than or equal to n. the factorial is indicated by !
+»⟮The factorial⟯« of n is ⟮`Π⎵i=1⎵⎴n⎴`⟯.
+⟮＿the factorial＿⟯ is indicated by ⟮!⟯
-Factorials only make sense for non-negative integers.
+Factorials only make sense for ⟮non-negative integers⟯.

 ##### enumerative combinatorics

-Enumerative combinatorics is the area/branch of combinatorics concerned with the numbers of ways that certain patterns can be formed.
+»⟮Enumerative combinatorics⟯« is the area/branch of ⟮combinatorics⟯ concerned with ⟮the numbers of ways that certain patterns can be formed⟯.

 ###### combination

-A combination is an unordered subset of a given set.
+»⟮A combination⟯« is ⟮a subset⟯ ⟮of a given set⟯.

 ###### permutation

-A permutation is an arrangement of a set into an ordered set.
+»⟮A permutation⟯« is ⟮an arrangement of a set⟯ into ⟮＿an ordered set＿⟯.
-The number of permutations of n distinct objects is n factorial.
+The number of ⟮＿permutations＿⟯ of a set S with `⟮|S|=n⟯` is `⟮n!⟯`

 ## graphs